 Your customers expect high-quality results with a quick turnaround.
 Printers' insurance protects against financial losses when a mistake leads to lawsuit, or when a broken printer puts your business on hold.
 It gives you peace of mind, and fulfills the requirements of leases, loans, and contracts.

-This policy covers common print shop risks, such as a customer injury at your shop.
-Bundle with commercial property insurance for savings in a business owner’s policy.
+A general liability policy covers basic print shop risks, such as a customer injury at your shop.
+It's often required for a commercial lease.

-Most states require workers' comp for printing businesses that have employees.
+Most states require workers' comp for printing companies that have employees.
 It also protects sole proprietors from work injury costs that health insurance might deny.

 A business owner's policy, or BOP, is a cost-effective way for print shops to buy general liability coverage and commercial property insurance together.

-This policy helps print shops survive data breaches and cyberattacks by paying for customer notification, data recovery, and other related expenses.
+This policy helps print shops survive data breaches and cyberattacks by paying for customer notifications, data recovery, and other related expenses.